-The best student discounts we found for 2020 (and on things you'll actually use)
+The best student discounts we found for 2021 | Engadget

 Apple also slashes 50 percent off its Apple Music subscription for students, bringing it down to $5 per month.
 The offer is available for up to 48 months so you can enjoy the rate for the entirety of your college experience.
 What’s more, the company bundles Apple TV+ in this student offer, so you can watch Apple originals like The Morning Show and See.

 Tidal provides student discounts on both of its streaming services: Premium and Hi-Fi.
 Premium drops to $5 per month, down from $10, while Hi-Fi costs $10 per month, down from $20.
+This year, the company is offering a three-month free trial of either of its services to any new user through the end of August.
 Tidal is still often overshadowed by Spotify and Apple Music, but these discounts are a good way to give it a try without spending too much money.

 If you’re already spending a lot of time watching YouTube, you may have a better experience with YouTube Premium.
 The Student plan knocks nearly 50 percent off the price so you’ll pay $7 per month for ad-free video viewing, background play, video downloads and access to YouTube Premium Music.
 The latter is YouTube’s attempt at a Spotify/Apple Music competitor, but it has a long way to go before it can really hold a candle to those services.
 However, if you listen to most of your music via YouTube already, Premium could be your one-stop-shop for music and video streaming.